lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 - **CPU mode**: Automatically overrides to float32 precision to avoid dtype mismatch errors.
 CPU inference is significantly slower than GPU.
 - **Float32 precision**: Flash Attention is automatically disabled when using float32 (requires float16/bfloat16).
 Standard attention will be used instead (slower but compatible).
 - Dtype conversion hooks are automatically installed for GPU modes to ensure proper precision handling
-- Model is automatically unloaded from memory after workflow completes (relies on Python garbage collection)

 ---